dataSeb-ops/SQL_Projects/tech_layoffs_analysis/README.md

 ## 📈 Key Findings

-- **Geography:** Layoffs were heavily concentrated in major hubs like San Francisco, New York, and Seattle.
+- **Geography:** Layoffs were heavily concentrated in major tech hubs like San Francisco, New York, and Seattle.
 - **Time Trends:** Layoffs spiked in late 2022 and remained high through 2023 Q1.
 - **Interest Rates:** Increases in SOFR rates appeared to coincide with higher layoff activity, though causation cannot be proven without more data.
-- **IPO Status:** Both private and public companies were affected, but public companies tended to report larger layoffs in absolute numbers.
+- **IPO Status:** More private companies report layoffs, but public companies tended to report larger layoffs in absolute numbers.

 ---